Global Practices to Improve Maternal Mortality Outcomes in the U.S.

 Insights that can inform prevention strategies for maternal health in the U.S.

-Ultimately, the project identified important state and country-specific policies, programs/innovations, and research related to maternal mortality, including what is being done to address persistent racial and ethnic disparities on these topics.
+Ultimately, the project identified important state and country-specific policies, programs/innovations, and research related to maternal mortality.

 Related Tags